 The strongest barbecue area of the state is the Delta region of east Arkansas.
 The barbecue is pork here (beef has crept from Texas into parts of southwest Arkansas), though the sauces vary from place to place.
 At Craig’s in DeValls Bluff along U.S. Highway 70, you’ll walk into the ramshackle building and immediately be asked if you want your barbecue mild, medium, or hot.
 Most of the regulars go the medium route.
 The crowd here is a mixture of locals, hunters from Little Rock and Memphis when duck season is in progress and those who are wise enough to get off Interstate 40 and find their way to DeValls Bluff.

 In Marianna, meanwhile, Jones Bar-B-Q is situated in an old house in a residential area.
 Jones has been around since at least the early 1900s.
 While it’s hard to determine the exact year it opened, there are some people who believe it’s the oldest continually operated African American-owned restaurant in the South.

 Up in the far northeast corner of the state, you can find the Dixie Pig at Blytheville.
-For more than 70 years, the “pig sandwiches” here have drawn people from as far away as Memphis and the Missouri Bootheel.
+Since the 1940s, the “pig sandwiches” here have drawn people from as far away as Memphis and the Missouri Bootheel.

 While east Arkansas is widely regarded as barbecue country, the most famous barbecue restaurant in the state is likely McClard’s in the southwest Arkansas resort city of Hot Springs.
 Given the fact that Bill Clinton grew up in Hot Springs, McClard’s has received some media attention through the years.
 That attention is deserved, even in a barbecue-rich city that has other quality barbecue establishments with names like Purity and Stubby’s.